CCP congregants have wide and deep passions for a variety of missions, as you will see in this list:

 • PCUSA created these documents to help our churches advocate for immigrants:

 Gun Legislation – CCP advocated for Vermont gun legislation in 2019 with a letter-writing campaign that supported gun bills during Vermont’s House and Senate negotiations.
 The legislation that was passed was some of the strongest in the nation and was celebrated by the March for our Lives that was attended by 19 CCP members and their relatives.
-Please read about the legislation that was passed and the see the letter-writing tools we created (Gun Legislation Request, below).

 Mercy Connections Justice and Mentoring Program – Mercy Connections’ Mentoring Program matches women who are exiting the correctional system with volunteers who provide friendship, support and practical help during the year after their release.
 Sometimes long-lasting bonds are formed between mentors and mentees.